scalameta/metals/docs/contributors/updating-website.md

 This website is built using [Docusaurus](https://docusaurus.io/).

-For simple changes to the documentation, click on the `Edit` button at the top of each page and submit those changes directly on GitHub.
+For simple changes to the documentation, click on the `Edit` button at the bottom of each page and submit those changes directly on GitHub.

 ## Running the site locally